merely-useful/py-rse/index.md

 ## Updating a Single File {#automate-single-file}

-To start,
-let's create a file called `Makefile` in the root of our project:
+To start automating our analysis, let's create a file called `Makefile` in the root of our project and add the following:

 ```makefile
 # Regenerate results for "Moby Dick"